sudostake/sudostake_firebase_functions/README.md

-# 🌐 Sudostake Firebase Functions
+# 🌐 SudoStake Firebase Functions

 The project includes:
 - **Firebase Cloud Functions** written in TypeScript for backend logic and API routes.